- Things to know

 Blood pressure is the force of blood against the walls of arteries.
 When blood pressure is too low, also called hypotension, blood doesn’t reach the entire body.
 This can mean your cells don’t get enough oxygen and nutrients, waste products aren’t properly removed from the body, and organs might not function properly.

 It is normal for women to experience low blood pressure in pregnancy.
-As long as the low blood pressure stays within healthy range, your doctor may not be overly concerned.
+As long as the low blood pressure stays within a healthy range, your doctor may not be overly concerned.
 However, while it is normal, hypotension in pregnancy may also have specific causes.

 Signs of low blood pressure in pregnancy